An harm thee none, do as thou wilt.

 - Irish Sagas Online, an excellent collection of both pre- and post-Christian Irish storytelling, including some great legends about Irish gods and witches.

-- Similarily, the full text of the Tain bo Cuanlge, the Cattle-Raid of Cooley, one of the finest of Irish sagas, detailing life in the court of pre-Christian Irish Queens, Kings, and Heroes, specifically the life of Cuchulainn Mac Lugh.
+- Similarly, the full text of the Tain bo Cuanlge, the Cattle-Raid of Cooley, one of the finest of Irish sagas, detailing life in the court of pre-Christian Irish Queens, Kings, and Heroes, specifically the life of Cuchulainn Mac Lugh.
 Lugh and an Morrigan both make great cameo apperances.
 Naturally the CELT Studies website overall is worth perusing.

 - I don't know if the author is pagan, but the humble blog titled Writing in Margins contains endless, well-rsearched, fascinating folklore.
 Especially good if you like fairies and fairy tales.
 I initially found this blog because it had the only good information about the 'tithe to hell' I had ever found and I've been following it since.